 Kata Beach: $$$$ Kata beach might just be the most popular beach for tourists on the island and is situated on the Southwest coast.
 Property here is dominated by resorts and property prices are obscene.
 Karon beach is 10 minutes to the North and Kata Noi Beach is 5 minutes to the South.
 This is a very dense area but friendly, Club Med occupies a large portion of the land.
 Kata has very little flat buildable land and is immediately bordered by mountains.

 Karon Beach: $$$$ Karon beach is a stretch of powdery white sand and crystal clear waters just 10 minute South of Patong.
-Land is scarse and expensive here as it's bordered by mountains and hotels dominate this area.
+The land is scarce and expensive here as it's bordered by mountains and hotels dominate this area.
 Although the area is quite developed and is home to some of Phuket's biggest resorts, the 4km long beach never feels overcrowded.

 Patong Beach: $$$$ Patong beach is by far the busiest and most developed beach town on Phuket.
-Land here is now the most expensive land on the island.
-It is the centre of the island's shopping, dining, entertainment and nightlife.
-It is usaully the first stop for travelers new to Phuket.
+The land here is now the most expensive land on the island.
+It is the center of the island's shopping, dining, entertainment, and nightlife.
+It is usually the first stop for travelers new to Phuket.
 If you like plenty going on around you, Patong is the place to be.